 “What the hell for, being a faggot?”
 Robby jokes.

 “Yeah.
-And you’ll be the first witness to testify for the prosecution.”
+And you’ll be the first witness to testify against me.”

 Jay stops our repartee, “I spoke to Michael’s dad.
 He wants no one to talk about the investigation to anyone.
 The cops are looking for a scapegoat to cover up their abusive behavior tonight.”